 Skin becomes dry when its surface becomes damaged – this causes (invisible) cracks which allow moisture to escape easily and irritants to get in.
 This results in skin feeling tight, looking dull, lacking elasticity, and (in severe cases) triggers flaky patches, itching, and redness.
 Sound familiar?
 Then you probably have dry skin.

-Scroll down for top tips on how to build a morning skincare routine for dry skin, then check out our evening skincare routine.
+Scroll down for top tips on how to build a morning skincare routine for dry skin, then check out our evening skincare routine for dry skin.

 Over-cleansing skin can strip it of the naturally occurring oils which help to keep skin hydrated, so choose a gentle, cream or jelly-textured face wash for your morning cleanse.
 Look out for products labelled ‘gentle’ or ‘hydrating’ as these will not only clean skin, but also help to balance skin’s moisture levels.
 Spend two minutes massaging your cleanser into your skin, then rinse it off using warm water and a clean flannel.